lakshayman/website-static/CONTRIBUTING.md

 - Add your personal details in this repository so that it appears on the [members](https://members.realdevsquad.com/) page.

-# How do I add my profile picture for Members page?
+# Adding my profile picture for Members page

 1. **Forking repository**